-In 1998, Dr. Donald Unger published a letter entitled "Does knuckle cracking lead to arthritis of the fingers?" to the editors of Arthritis and Rheumatism, the world's premier rheumatology journal.7
+In 1998, Dr. Donald Unger published a letter entitled "Does knuckle cracking lead to arthritis of the fingers?" to the editors of Arthritis and Rheumatism, the world's premier rheumatology journal.

-The knuckles on the left were cracked at least 36,500 times, while those on the right cracked rarely and spontaneously.8
+The knuckles on the left were cracked at least 36,500 times, while those on the right cracked rarely and spontaneously.

-Finally, after five decades, Unger analyzed his data set: "There was no arthritis in either hand, and no apparent differences between the two hands."
+Finally, after five decades, Unger analyzed his data set: "There was no arthritis in either hand and no differences between the two hands."
 He concluded, "There is no apparent relationship between knuckle cracking and the subsequent development of arthritis of the fingers."

 Uniformed Services University of the Health Sciences

-In a recent study, researchers at the Uniformed Services University of the Health Sciences decided to answer the question of knuckle cracking association with arthritis once and for all.9
+Researchers at the Uniformed Services University of the Health Sciences decided to investigate the question of knuckle cracking's association with arthritis.

-The researchers included 214 people in the study, 20% of whom popped their knuckles regularly.
-Of those knuckle crackers, 18.1% of the had arthritis in their hands, compared to 21.5% of the study participants who did not crack their knuckles.
+The researchers included 215 people in the study, 20 percent of whom popped their knuckles regularly.
+Of those knuckle crackers, 18.1 percent of them had arthritis in their hands, compared to 21.5 percent of the study participants who did not crack their knuckles.